theMILOlab/SPTCR-Seq-Pipeline/README.md

         -h, --help            show this help message and exit -n NAME, --NAME NAME  Name of Output Folder
         -i INPUT_FASTQ, --INPUT_FASTQ INPUT_FASTQ
                         Specify the Path to (preprocessed) Fastq File -b INPUT_IGB, --INPUT_IGB INPUT_IGB
                         Path to IgBlast.tsv.
 Use Full IgBlast Output from PreProcessed Reads for the grouping of TCR Reads.
         -o OUTFOLDER, --OUTFOLDER OUTFOLDER
                         Specify the Directory for the Outputfolder, default = PWD -t THREADS, --THREADS THREADS
                         Number of Threads to use, default=2
         -lm LOWMEM, --LOWMEM LOWMEM
-                                Set to True if Memory & Compute Intensive Parallel-Correction Step should be done sequentially to reduce System Pressure. default=False -rep REPOSITORY, --REPOSITORY REPOSITORY
+                        Set to True if Memory & Compute Intensive Parallel-Correction Step should be done sequentially to reduce System Pressure. default=False
+        -rep REPOSITORY, --REPOSITORY REPOSITORY
                         Specify the Location of the Repositroy Folder holding all References and scripts for SPTCR Seq,default,default=./
         -igb IGBLAST, --IGBLAST IGBLAST
-                                If True, the corrected Fastq is aligned with IgBLAST Following Correction. default=True
-        -cln CLEANUP, --CLEANUP CLEANUP
+                        If True, the corrected Fastq is aligned with IgBLAST Following Correction. default=True -cln CLEANUP, --CLEANUP CLEANUP
                         If True, created intermediate Files and Folders will be deleted.
-For Debugging you can set this to False. default=False -bc BCUMI, --BCUMI BCUMI
+For Debugging you can set this to False. default=False
+        -bc BCUMI, --BCUMI BCUMI
                         Specify the path to the SAMPLENAME_barcode_umi.csv generated by the preprocessing pipeline.
-Defaults to
+Defaults to OUTFOLDER/PreProcessing/SAMPLENAME_barcode_umi.csv
-                                OUTFOLDER/PreProcessing/SAMPLENAME_barcode_umi.csv
+        -bars BARCODES, --BARCODES BARCODES
-        -grp GROUPER, --GROUPER GROUPER
+                        Path to .tsv holding barcodes under Tissue, defaults to: ./Reference/Barcodes/visium_bc.tsv -grp GROUPER, --GROUPER GROUPER
                         Grouper to be used by TCR_GROUPING_IGB.py for grouping the TCR Reads into Fastqs.
 Pick one or a combination of: locus,v_family, d_family, j_family, default= locus, v_family

 #### Example